Dog Bite Attorneys

 Dog bites are a growing problem in San Diego, as more and more people attempt to integrate their dogs into their daily routines including taking their pets to restaurants and other public places.
 These actions increase the number of contacts that the animals have with unfamiliar people.
 When a dog is stressed or even naturally predisposed to aggression, people can get hurt and damages can be incurred.

 If you or someone you love has been injured by a dog bite, you need to take action.
 Contact the dog bite lawyers at the San Diego Injury Law Center today to schedule a free initial consultation in order to gain an understanding of your legal rights and options.
-In the meantime, below is a brief overview of the issues of dog bites in San Diego County 619-338-8230 or North County 760-308-0041 if you need to speak with someone right away.
+In the meantime, below is a brief overview of the issues of dog bites.
+Call us in San Diego County 619-338-8230 or North County 760-308-0041 if you need to speak with someone right away.

 Another common belief with the issue of dog bites is that they only tend to occur at the dogs home, with the belief behind that myth being that the dog is protecting its territory.
 However, nothing could be further from the truth.
 Dog bites occur everywhere, and in reality, people are not as likely to file a claim for a dog bite if it occurs where the dog lives.

 Parks, streets, sidewalks, beaches and just about anywhere else could be a place where a dog bite could occur.
 While no one should cower in fear as soon as he or she encounters a dog, as this could actually increase the dogs stress level and raise the possibility of an attack, everyone needs to at least be aware of the fact that any dog can be a problem.

 In the United States alone, more than 54 million households claimed they owned at least one dog.
 In total, studies estimate there are nearly 80 million owned dogs in the country.
 While many of these dogs may seem harmless, animal experts warn dogs can be territorial, protective and sometimes vicious.